 Intending to Join a Military Rank

 Intending to join a military rank?
 Yet again, this letter will help you do so.
 Such ranks are ordinarily cramped up.
 That is because they attract a vast number of applicants.
-The only way to choose one over the other is to seek additional testimonials typically by way of letters of recommendations.
+The only way to choose one over the other is to seek additional testimonials typically by way of letters of recommendation.

 Applying for Consideration by a Military Academy